touraye/under-doz/content/Module-3-java-at-first-glace/c-expression-and-statement.md

 String name = "Ahmed".toUpperCase(); // Expression: `"Ahmed".toUpperCase()` → "AHMED"
 ```

-Exercise:
+**Exercise 1:**

-Develop  a Java program and highlight the expression part and what it will evaluate to.
+* Develop a Java program that contains multiple expressions.
+For each expression, indicate the expression itself and specify the value produced after evaluation.

 ---